AI Release Engineering

 FeatBit: Agent-Native Flag Infrastructure

-AI agents don't use dashboards.
+AI agents cannot rely on dashboards as their primary interface.
 FeatBit is designed to be operated programmatically — flags created, evaluated, and modified inside the agent loop itself.
-MCP tools, SSE streams, and a REST API let agents self-configure without leaving their runtime.
+MCP tools, streaming updates, and a REST API let agents participate in runtime reconfiguration without leaving their execution environment.

 Skills Embedded in Agent Pipelines